PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 ## Camera Down Angle
 On a drone, the camera gimbal controls where camera is pointing.
-SkyComb Analyst needs to know this value, and this value is <u>not</u> available from the drone flight log.
+SkyComb Analyst needs to know this value, and this value is **not** available from the drone flight log.

 If the camera was pointing:
 - straight down during the flight, then set "Camera down angle" to 90 (not -90) in the SkyComb Analyst UI.